South Yarra railway station: History

 Even after the laying of six tracks from Richmond to South Yarra, and the abolition of the signal box, the station retained three emergency crossovers at the up end of Platforms 1 and 2, 3 and 4 and 5 and 6.
 The latter set was removed in 1983, followed by the middle pair by 23 June 1984, and the final set in August 1986.
 The crossovers were originally provided in 1945 and 1960.
 Also in 1960, the "local lines", used by Pakenham and Cranbourne line services, were extended to Richmond, and the signal box, located at the up end of Platforms 4 and 5, was closed, but still remains in place.

 In 1993, there were major re-signalling works between South Yarra and Toorak, with similar works occurring between South Yarra and Richmond in 1994.
 In 1997, South Yarra was upgraded to a premium station.
 As such, the station is staffed from the first to the last service each day.

 According to Public Transport Victoria data, South Yarra is the eighth-busiest station on the Melbourne metropolitan network, with 4.59 million boardings per year during the 2017/2018 financial year.

 In early 2020, it was announced that South Yarra was to undergo a $12 million refurbishment.
 The entrance to the station on Toorak Road was to be widened, and the layout changed to make the station larger.

-Services on the Pakenham and Cranbourne lines will no longer stop at South Yarra when the Metro Tunnel opens, which is scheduled to take place in 2025.
-The entrance portal to the Metro Tunnel is located near the station, but South Yarra will not be integrated into the new tunnel, which generated some criticism.
+Services on the Pakenham and Cranbourne lines no longer stopped at South Yarra after the Metro Tunnel was fully operational on 1 February 2026.
+The entrance portal to the Metro Tunnel is located near the station, but South Yarra was not integrated into the new tunnel, which generated some criticism.

 Platforms and services

 South Yarra station has six platforms: two side platforms and two island platforms with four faces.
-It is served by Cranbourne, Frankston, Pakenham and Sandringham line trains.
+It is served by Frankston and Sandringham line trains.
 V/Line's Bairnsdale rail services (Gippsland line) pass non-stop through the station.